Google Says Post-Quantum Migration Can't Wait Until 2035

-Google has sharpened its post-quantum cryptography timeline and is pushing the industry to migrate sooner than many security teams planned.
-In its March 2026 posture, centered on the February statement that a cryptographically relevant quantum computer is no longer safely distant, Google is telling developers and infrastructure teams to treat quantum-vulnerable public-key systems as a live migration problem, not a long-range research topic.
+Google has set a 2029 deadline for migrating to post-quantum cryptography, pushing the industry to move far sooner than many security teams planned.
+Building on its February call to secure the quantum era, Google is telling developers and infrastructure teams to treat quantum-vulnerable public-key systems as a live migration problem, not a long-range research topic.

 The practical impact is straightforward.
 If your stack still depends on RSA, ECDSA, or elliptic-curve key exchange in certificates, KMS workflows, service-to-service auth, or device identity, your replacement window is shorter than the relaxed reading many organizations took from NIST’s broad 2035 endpoint.